Lynx64/WiiVCLaunch/README.md

 - Select a display option with any controller
 - Autolaunch into a specific display option bypassing all dialogs
   - Keep A pressed when launching a game to force open the Select a display option dialogs
-- Set resolution to 480p or 720p (also works for Wii Menu) (only works with HDMI)
+- Set resolution to 480p (including 4:3) or 720p (also sets it for Wii Menu) (HDMI only)
 - Enable GamePad sensor bar for built in dialogs

-Note that it falls back to the GamePad screen if no TV is connected.
+Note that it falls back to the GamePad screen if TV not connected.

 If custom dialogs are disabled:
 - Autolaunch cannot be used